team-exor/exor/README.md

 <tr><td>Premine</td><td>54,999,979.84 EXOR*</td></tr>
 </table>

 *The 54,999,979.84 pre-mine was minted to adequately cover swapping early investors from the NLX blockchain.
-Once the swap is complete, a large number of unswapped coins will publicly burned and the total supply adjusted accordingly.
+Once the swap is complete, a large number of unswapped coins will be publicly burned and the total supply adjusted accordingly.

 ### PoS Rewards Breakdown